|Topic: Fiber Optic Testing||Table of Contents: The FOA Reference Guide To Fiber Optics|

 In a double-ended loss test, you attach the cable to test between two reference cables, one attached to the source and one to the meter.
 This way, you measure two connectors' loses, one on each end, plus the loss of all the cable or cables, including connectors and splices, in between.
 This is the method specified in OFSTP-14 (multimode, the singlemode test is OFSTP-7), the standard test for loss in an installed cable plant.

 Note there are three methods of setting the reference, using one, two or three reference cables.
-The method originally called for in TIA-568, is the one cable method, but that method doesn't work with every type of connector and test equipment interfaces.
+The method originally called for in TIA-568 is the one cable method, but that method doesn't work with every type of connector and test equipment interfaces, so the standards now allow any method as long as it has been documented with the test data.
 Therefore most standards now allow for using either one, two or three reference cables as long as the test method is documented along with the test data.
 The use of reference cables is explained here.

 What Loss Should You Get When Testing Cables?